-I’m an award-winning international journalist who has worked in Chicago, New York, Budapest, and Moscow.
+Michael Sean Comerford is an award-winning international journalist who worked in Chicago, New York, Budapest, and Moscow.

-I bicycled cross country 4 times and hitchhiked across America, Europe, the Middle East, and North Africa.
-I’ve ridden freight trains and rounded up cattle out West, studied Buddhism in the Himalayas, and won a heavyweight boxing championship in Ireland.
+He bicycled cross country six times and hitchhiked across America, Europe, the Middle East, and North Africa.
+He rode freight trains and rounded up cattle out West, studied Buddhism in the Himalayas, and won a heavyweight boxing championship in Ireland.

-I worked with the Chicago Tribune, Chicago Sun-Times, Daily Herald, Budapest Sun, Budapest Business Journal, and the Moscow Times.
+He worked with newspapers both here and abroad, including the Chicago Tribune, Chicago Sun-Times, Daily Herald, Budapest Sun, Budapest Business Journal, and the Moscow Times.

-I have an M.S.J. from Northwestern University’s Medill School of Journalism; a B.A. from Marquette University; a fellowship at the University of Maryland, College Park; a Backpack Storyteller certificate from the Poynter Institute for Media Studies; and spent my junior year in college at the University College Cork, Ireland.
+He holds a M.S.J. from Northwestern University’s Medill School of Journalism; a B.A. from Marquette University; junior year at University College Cork, Ireland; a business journalism fellowship at the University of Maryland, College Park; and a Backpack Video Storyteller certification from the Poynter Institute for Media Studies.

-The University of Florida’s Samuel Proctor Oral History Program is archiving all the more than 100 videos and posting them on their site too.
-The Story Cycle is pandemic survival – American style.
+The University of Florida’s Samuel Proctor Oral History Program is archiving both The Beast of Main Street videos and The Story Cycle climate videos.

 Comerford currently lives in the Los Angeles area, to be close to his teenage daughter Grace – the author of four books including a climate change book for kids Perry & Friends.
 He encourages readers to review his books and he can be reached for comments at email@example.com.